ikkez/F3-Sugar/Pagination/README.md

 ### Usage

-1. First of all, be sure that the class is loaded by F3's *autoloader*.
-Simply put the file into one of your include paths, you defined like `F3::set('AUTOLOAD', 'app/;app/classes');`.
+1. Copy Pagination.php into your lib/ folder OR put the file into one of your include paths, you defined in *AUTOLOAD* ( like `F3::set('AUTOLOAD', 'app/;app/classes');` ).

 2. Pagination uses a *template file* to generate the pagebrowser.
 Put this template in your GUI folder, you defined like `F3::set('GUI','templates/')`